Holcombe Waller

 Holcombe Waller is an American composer, singer and performance artist.
-He lives in Portland, Oregon, and has performed across the United States and Europe, both solo and with his ensemble, The Healers.
-His father was from France, therefore he is a French American.

 Waller has self-released three albums of varying styles.
 His work first received international attention with his 2001 album Extravagant Gesture.
 The indie album was lauded by a Spin Magazine review, and in REVOLVER Magazine Ann Powers wrote, "For melodic sweep, the prize goes to Holcombe Waller, whose self-released Extravagant Gesture is a small pop epic."
 Waller's pop influences shifted towards folk for his 2005 release, Troubled Times.
 The work continued to receive broad critical attention including a positive review in Paste Magazine and a large editorial feature in BUTT Magazine.

-After Troubled Times, Waller has focused on commissions for multidisciplinary performance, dance scores, collaborations, and film scores.
-He released "Into the Dark Unknown," an album of music from his touring theatrical folk concert by the same name, February 15, 2011.